rlivingsus/misc/AllBooks.md

 - Hernandez, Jose: Reaching for the Stars (kindle)
 - Hesse, Herman: Siddhartha
 - Hibbing, John: Predisposed
+- Hill, Napoleon: Outwitting the Devil: The Secret to Freedom and Success; The Law of Success in Sixteen Lessons
 - Hirano, Keiichiro: A Man (kindle)
 - Hoffman, Carl: The Lunatic Express
 - Hogarth, M.C.A: HER INSTRUMENTS: 1)Earthrise